FindMySchool LogoFindMySchool

 The school also puts its community links to work in a practical way.
 Examples referenced in official inspection evidence include curriculum-linked visits and local initiatives that help pupils connect classroom learning to real places and purposes.
 For parents, the implication is straightforward, this is a school that aims to develop capability and character side by side, not as a bolt-on.

 For a state primary, the outcomes sit well above what many families will be used to seeing locally and nationally (England).
-In the FindMySchool dataset, Key Stage 2 performance is particularly strong:
+In the FindMySchool results, Key Stage 2 performance is particularly strong:

-94% reached the expected standard in reading, writing and mathematics combined (England comparator shown: 62%).
+• 90% reached the expected standard in reading, writing and mathematics combined.

 (FindMySchool data)

 Rankings reinforce that picture.
-Preston CofE Primary School is ranked 561st in England and 1st in Yeovil for primary outcomes in the FindMySchool ranking (based on official data), placing it well above the England average and within the top 10% tier nationally (England) for this phase.
+Preston CofE Primary School is ranked 41st in England for primary academic outcomes and 27th overall, with a local rank of 1st in Yeovil in the FindMySchool ranking (based on official data), placing it comfortably within the top 10% tier nationally for this phase.
 (FindMySchool data)

 The practical implication for families is twofold.
 First, the school is likely to suit pupils who enjoy learning and respond well to challenge.
 Second, high attainment often correlates with strong demand, which is relevant when thinking about admissions.